qtxie/code-hub/source/publish/index.md

 When your application is ready, you may consider publishing it to the [application list](/applications) to invite other people to start using it.

 1. Fork [qtxie/code-hub]
 2. Clone the repository.
-(Optional)
+(Optional, if you're not using github)

     {% code %}
     $ git clone https://github.com/<username>/code-hub.git
     {% endcode %}

-3. Edit `source/_data/plugins.yml` and add your application.
+3. Edit `source/_data/applications.yml` and add your application.
 For example:

     {% code %}
     - name: Redraw